 Here you find the sharpening and noise reduction tools.
 Please note that the effects of some of the filters here are only visible at 100%.
-Use a detail window (click on the + icon under the preview) to inspect a part of the raw, or zoom to 100% (also called 1:1) by clicking on 0.
+Use a detail window (click on the filters here are only visible at 100%.
+Use a detail window (click on the filters here are only visible at 100%.
+Use a detail window (click on the filters here are only visible at 100% of the raw, or zoom to 100% (also called 1:1) by clicking on \bigcirc .